secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

 * Our Annual Plan is viewable internally as a google slide presentation.
 Search on "[current year e.g. 2018] Plan" to view.
 * Build out bottoms up integrated sales and marketing financial model with key assumptions documented so they can be tracked
 * Set targets agreed upon by Product, Marketing and Sales.
-* Generate a the operating plan based on a headcount list, tbh list, vendor level spend list
+* Generate a the Board Plan based on a headcount list, tbh list, vendor level spend list
 * Headcount list communicated to recruiting, proposed vendor list communicated to procurement (future with Purchase Orders in place for existing vendors)

 #### Annual Planning Important Dates (TBD - 2020 shown)